 Here is two photos of the Winter Quarters mine fans many years after the closing of the mine.

-Have you heard stories about the Winter Quarters mine being haunted? - You can read one version of the story on The Haunted Winter Quarters Mine webpage from Troy Taylor.
+Have you heard stories about the Winter Quarters mine being haunted? - You can read one version of the story on Seeks Ghosts Blog of Virginia Lamkin

 Then you can read "The Rest of the Story" by Wilfred Peters.